santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-custom-event-paste.md

   }
 });
 ```
-Above code defines a custom event `dotnetguruevent` (you can name it whatever you want) and then this event is map to browser paste event. when any control trigger the `dotnetguruevent` event it will fire the `createEventArgs` event and process the data and send it to C# method.
-See the other steps for how to connect this functions to c#
+The above code defines a custom event `dotnetguruevent` (you can name it whatever you want).
+Then this event is the map to browser paste event.
+When any control triggers the `dotnetguruevent` event, it will fire the `createEventArgs` event, process the data, and send it to the C# method.
+See the other steps for how to connect these functions to c#
  >The call to registerCustomEventType`  is performed in a script only once per event.

  2. Define a class for the event arguments: